gonzalezben81/pitchanalysis/README.md

 ### Pitch Speed

 + The pitch speed plot allows an user to visualize the speed of each pitch.
-The rectangle is the catcher's view an is where an umpire may call a strike or a ball.
+The rectangle is the catcher's view and is where an umpire may call a strike or a ball.

 ![](./www/baseball_pitch_speed.png)